LastPass Review 2023: Still Worth Recommending?

 Security

-LastPass saves passwords using AES 256-bit encryption, which, as of the time of writing, is considered to be the most secure standard publicly available.
-Like many of its competitors, the app’s security model is based on the zero-knowledge principle, and as such, your master password is neither saved nor transferred.
-If LastPass doesn’t know the password and has no access to your data, neither does any potential hacker.
-Your data is encrypted/decrypted on the device level before being synchronized and securely saved with LastPass.
+LastPass uses AES 256-bit encryption to store passwords, which, as of the time of writing, is considered to be the most secure standard publicly available.
+Like many of its competitors, the app’s security model is based on the zero-knowledge principle, which means that LastPass does not save your master password.
+If they don't know it, neither does any potential hacker.

-Multi-factor authentication, via authenticator apps or USB and card reading devices, can be enabled to provide an additional layer of security.
+Data is encrypted/decrypted on the device level before being synchronized and securely saved with LastPass.
+Multi-factor authentication, via authenticator apps or USB and card reading devices, can be enabled to provide extra security.

-You can tighten up access to your LastPass vault with 2FA.
+Restrict access to your LastPass vault with 2FA.

 Mobile Usage